zlatnaspirala/visual-ts-game-engine/readme.md

 ```

 <b> - Running server is easy : </b>
+From root folder (not from server folder).
+If you wanna use node.js debugger you need to fix path for the certs.

 ```javascript
   npm run rtc
 ```

-With this cmd : <i>npm run rtc</i> we run server.js and connector.ts websocket.
+With this cmd : <i>npm run rtc</i> we run server.js `hosting` and connector.ts websocket `session` and webrtc `broadcaster.ts`.
-Connector is our account session used for login , register etc.
+Connector is our account session used for login, register etc.
-Implemented video chat based on webRTC protocol.Running rtc3 server is integrated.
+Implemented video chat based on webRTC protocol.
+Running rtc3 server is integrated.
 If you wanna disable session-database-rtc2 features and run only `broadcaster`:

 Features comes with broadcaster: